Learning Forwards and Backwards1

 Learning Backwards

-In many high-information systems, learning backward would be the primary way if you think you have pre-existing models that match the schemas you are trying to learn (which is the case most of the time).
-On the other hand, if you know nothing about the specifics of the system or how they relate to each other, then it will be an incredibly inefficient way to attempt to guess-working your way to ground truth/understanding.
 Take the example of trying to understand a watch.
-I know that the motors interact mechanically with each other in such a way that the parts within the watch move to keep track of time.
-If I were to open a watch up, I would be lost entirely because of how many intricate fine-tuned decisions were made in putting together the watch.3
+I know the motors interact mechanically with each other within the watch to keep track of time.
+If I were to open a watch up, I would be lost because of how many intricate, fine-tuned decisions were made in putting together the watch2.

 Citations

-Kolb, David A..
-“Experiential Learning: Experience as the Source of Learning and Development.”
+Kolb, David A. “Experiential Learning: Experience as the Source of Learning and Development.
 (1983).